U53RW4R3/SCPA/Notebook/05 - Operation Security/B - Online/Anonymization/Proxy Servers/03 - Helpers.md

 ### 3.2.1 - Proxychains

-Refer to [[CIDR Formatting|ping sweep one liners]] to grab active proxy servers then pass it to the script that will format for proxychains
+Refer to [[06 - Tactics & Techniques & Procedures (TTPs) Phases/F - Post Exploitation/0x00 - Discovery/Cross Platform/Networking/Scan Network/Network Scanner/Malware Development/CIDR Formatting|ping sweep one liners]] to grab active proxy servers then pass it to the script that will format for proxychains

 ```bash
 #!/bin/bash